memmolalabs/CivicAI/docs/MVP.md

 # CivicAI v0.3.1 — Local AI consolidation

-## Flusso verificabile
+## Verifiable flow

-1. Selezione volontaria di un testo.
+1. Voluntary text selection.
-2. Menu contestuale **Analizza con CivicAI**.
+2. Context menu **Analyze with CivicAI**.
-3. Trasferimento temporaneo di testo e solo dominio tramite storage locale.
+3. Temporary transfer of text and domain only via local storage.
-4. Consumo e rimozione della selezione pendente nel pannello laterale.
+4. Consumption and removal of pending selection in the side panel.
-5. Analisi locale con Transformers.js, ONNX Runtime Web e WASM SIMD single-threaded.
+5. Local analysis with Transformers.js, ONNX Web Runtime, and single-threaded WASM SIMD.
-6. Classificazione indicativa e bozza deterministica modificabile.
+6. Indicative classification and editable deterministic draft.
-7. Copia manuale dopo revisione dell’utente.
+7. Manual copy after user review.

-## Garanzie architetturali
+## Architectural guarantees

-- nessun backend, account, token, telemetria o cloud inference;
+- no backend, accounts, tokens, telemetry, or cloud inference;
-- nessun host permission o scansione automatica delle pagine;
+- no host permission or automatic page crawling;
-- nessun `SharedArrayBuffer`, cross-origin isolation o worker Blob;
+- no `SharedArrayBuffer`, cross-origin isolation, or worker Blobs;
-- asset fissati e verificati prima dell’installazione;
+- assets fixed and verified before installation;
-- risultati asincroni scartati quando cambia il testo sorgente.
+- asynchronous results discarded when the source text changes.

-## Fuori ambito
+## Out of scope

-- scraping, feed monitoring o geolocalizzazione invisibile;
+- scraping, feed monitoring, or invisible geolocation;
-- invio automatico a enti, PEC o social network;
+- automatic sending to agencies, certified emails, or social networks;
-- verifica fattuale, legale o dell’urgenza;
+- factual, legal, or urgency verification;
-- acquisizione automatica di immagini;
+- automatic image acquisition;
-- profilazione o cronologia remota.
+- profiling or remote history.